-Jackfish Lake remained well oxygenated through its water column throughout the summer, measuring above the CCME guidelines of 6.5 mg/L for the Protection of Aquatic Life (Figure 3b).
-During thermal stratification, oxygen levels decreased near the bottom due to separation from atmospheric oxygen that is circulated at the water surface.
-On August 28, Jackfish Lake reached anoxia as early as 5 m.
+Jackfish Lake remained well oxygenated in the surface layer of the water column throughout most of the summer, measuring above the CCME guidelines of 6.5 mg/L for the Protection of Aquatic Life (Figure 3b) during June and July sampling.
+The oxygen fell below this level in the bottom of the water column, throughout the summer, and through the whole water column during August sampling.

-Figure 3 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Jackfish Lake measured five times over the course of the summer of 2017.
+Figure 3 - a) Temperature (°C) and b) dissolved oxygen (mg/L) profiles for Jackfish Lake measured three times over the course of the summer of 2018.